netham45/esp32-scream-receiver/README.md

 ### What is Scream?

 Scream is an open-source virtual audio driver for Windows that captures system audio and sends it over the network.
 It acts as a virtual sound card that transmits audio over UDP or TCP to receivers on the local network.
 This project implements a receiver compatible with the Scream protocol on the ESP32 platform.

+### Compatibility with ScreamRouter

+This receiver is fully compatible with [ScreamRouter](https://github.com/netham45/screamrouter), an advanced audio routing and management system that supports Scream and RTP audio sources.
+ScreamRouter allows for more complex audio setups with features like routing, mixing, equalization, and group control of multiple audio endpoints.

 ## Features